International Arbitration

 He has been instructed in matters concerning clients, projects, and the laws of a wide variety of countries outside England and Wales, including Egypt, Saudi Arabia, Kuwait, Morocco, Oman, the UAE, Lebanon, Qatar, Hong Kong, Germany, the USA, Switzerland, and Denmark.

-Whilst instructed on Middle East disputes, Daniel has spent extended periods of time living and working alongside his clients, in particular in Saudi Arabia, Qatar, and Oman.
+Whilst instructed on Middle Eastern disputes, Daniel has spent extended periods of time living and working alongside his clients, in particular in Saudi Arabia, Qatar, and Oman.

 He has experience of most FIDIC forms, as well as bespoke agreements.
 He has participated in ad hoc, ICC, LCIA, DIA, and HKIAC arbitrations.